What are ad groups?

 Align creatives with specific audiences

-Your creative type (Native only), content, and landing page should be as relevant as possible to the person viewing your ad.
+The content in your creatives, as well as your landing page, should be as relevant as possible to the person viewing your ad.
 You might find, for example, that users on mobile devices convert at a higher rate when the ad shows a person on the same type of phone as the user's.
 If you create 2 separate ad groups for iPhone and Galaxy users, you can add the appropriate creatives to each ad group to serve more relevant ads to the right people.

 Apply shared budgets